zriyansh/signoz.io/docs/userguide/clickhouse-logs-schema.md

 The attributes and resources can be added and transformed using different processors and operators.
 You can read more about them [here](/docs/userguide/logs/#operators-for-parsing-and-manipulating-logs)

 ## Selected Attributes/Resources:-
-When a attribute/resource field is converted to [selected(indexed) field](/docs/userguide/logs_fields/#selected-log-fields).
+When an attribute/resource field is converted to [selected(indexed) field](/docs/userguide/logs_fields/#selected-log-fields).
 Then two new columns are added.

 Ex: if our attribute name is `method`  which is present in `attributes_string_key` and it's value is present in `attributes_string_value` then the corresponding columns that will be created are `attribute_string_method` and `attribute_string_method_exists`.
 It will look like following in the logs schema.
 ```